1. Choose your test, preferred format, and an available test date+–

 8. Special needs provisions+–

 The IELTS test has been designed to be a fair test.
-We make every effort to cater for the special needs of our candidates.
-Please contact the Finnbrit office by email, enclosing a medical certificate, to discuss your special needs as soon as possible.
+We make every effort to cater for the special requirements of our candidates.
+Please contact the Finnbrit office by email, attaching a medical certificate, to discuss your special requirements as soon as possible.

 Examples of provisions are listed below.